 The fewer monthly debt payments you have going into the mortgage process, the more cash flow you’ll have available to make your mortgage payments.
-You could even qualify for a higher loan amount if you pay of credit accounts so it’s definitely worth looking into.
+You could even qualify for a higher loan amount if you pay off credit accounts, so it’s worth looking into.

 Be willing to provide more documentation

-Being willing to fully document your income through previous years' tax returns, profit and loss statements, balance sheets and other income verification docs will improve your chances of qualifying for a home loan.
-You may also have to provide a business license depending on your underwriter so it’s best to put your best foot forward and have these documents prepared beforehand.
+Being ready to fully document your income through previous years' tax returns, profit and loss statements, balance sheets and other income verification docs will improve your chances of qualifying for a home loan.
+You may also have to provide a business license depending on your underwriter, so it’s best to put your best foot forward and have these documents prepared beforehand.

-There are variety of loan programs that home buyers can qualify for that are also offered to self employed buyers.
-Your individual financial situation determines which loan option is best for you, but there are certain loan types that could be potentially more beneficial than than traditional programs like FHA and Conventional.
+There are a variety of loan programs that home buyers can qualify for that are also offered to self-employed buyers.
+Your financial situation determines which loan option is best for you, but certain loan types could be potentially more beneficial than traditional programs like FHA and Conventional.

 For More Information

-Don’t let anyone tell you that you’ll never get a mortgage if you’re self employed.
-Apply your business experience towards purchasing a home by educating yourself on the process, paperwork, and resources needed to make you stand out to mortgage lenders.
+Don’t let anyone tell you that you’ll never get a mortgage if you’re self-employed.
+Apply your business experience toward purchasing a home by educating yourself on the process, paperwork, and resources needed to make you stand out to mortgage lenders.
 There are also a variety of online resources to start you on your homeownership journey.
 For more information on mortgage options for self-employed owners or to learn how to qualify, contact the salary-based mortgage experts at American Financing.